-Construction activities not subject to the requirements of Part I.E.3
+Construction activities not subject to the requirements of Part I.E.3.

 Maintenance, replacement, and construction of utilities and the storm system, including operations, such as storage, dewatering, or disposal, associated with removal of sediment, debris, trash, and other pollutant sources from the MS4, including removal of materials, such as trash, from control measures implemented in accordance with Part I.E.4, unless covered by a separate CDPS or NPDES permit.

+Firefighting training and emergency operations.

-Nutrient Source Reductions: The permittee shall implement a municipal operations program that has the ultimate goal of preventing or reducing nitrogen and phosphorus in stormwater runoff associated with the applicable municipal operations and facilities.
+Nutrient Source Reductions: The permittee shall implement a pollution prevention program that has the ultimate goal of preventing or reducing nitrogen and phosphorus in stormwater runoff associated with the applicable permittee operations and facilities.

-The permittee shall evaluate, identify, and document the municipal operations and facilities that are and/or have the potential to contribute nitrogen and phosphorus to the waters receiving the discharge authorized under this permit (identified municipal operations nutrient sources).
+The permittee shall evaluate, identify, and document the permittee operations and facilities that are and/or have the potential to contribute nitrogen or phosphorus to the waters receiving the discharge authorized under this permit.
 The permittee is authorized to meet the requirements of this section through contribution to a collaborative program to evaluate, identify, and target sources state-wide or within the specific region or watershed that includes the receiving waters impacted by the permittee’s discharge(s).
-At a minimum, if the permittee has any operations that use fertilizers, then the permittee shall include the storage and application of fertilizer, including subsequent stormwater or irrigation runoff from areas were fertilizer has been applied, as an identified municipal operations nutrient source if these operations were not covered under Part I.E.5.a.ii and iii.
+At a minimum,

+If the permittee has any operations that use fertilizers, then the permittee shall include the storage and application of fertilizer, including subsequent stormwater or irrigation runoff from areas where fertilizer has been applied, as an identified permittee operations nutrient source.

+If the permittee has any operations that use deicers containing phosphorus, then the permittee shall include the storage and application of deicers as an identified permittee operations nutrient source.

-The permittee shall implement control measures that prevent or reduce the nitrogen and phosphorus in stormwater runoff associated with identified municipal operations nutrient sources.
-The control measures shall be implemented and documented in accordance with Part I.E.5.a.ii, if associated with an applicable municipal facility, or in accordance with Part I.E.5.a.iii., if associated with an applicable municipal operation.
+Where a permittee operation has been identified under (A) as a potential source of nitrogen or phosphorus, the permittee shall implement control measures that prevent or reduce the nutrient identified (nitrogen and/or phosphorus) from entering stormwater runoff.
+The control measures shall be implemented and documented in accordance with Part I.E.5.a.ii, if associated with an applicable permittee facility, or in accordance with Part I.E.5.a.iii, if associated with an applicable permittee operation.

-Outdoor bulk storage structures, of more than 55 gallons, for petroleum products and any other liquid chemicals located at applicable municipal facilities must have control measures implemented that provide secondary containment or equivalent protection that contains all spills and prevents any spilled material from entering state waters.
+Outdoor Bulk Storage: Outdoor bulk storage structures, of more than 55 gallons, for petroleum products and any other liquid chemicals located at applicable permittee facilities must have control measures implemented that provide secondary containment or equivalent protection that contains all spills and prevents any spilled material from entering state waters.
 For the scenario of a single containment system serving multiple tanks, the containment system must have sufficient capacity to contain 10% of the volume of containers, or the volume of the largest container plus 10%, whichever is greater.
-Bulk storage on mobile refuelers that are subject to the authority and control of the U.S. Department of Transportation, as defined in the Memorandum of Understanding between the Secretary of Transportation and the Administrator of EPA, dated November 24, 1971 are not subject to the requirements of Part

-I.E.5.a.ii(A)(5).
-Before the implementation of such controls, the permittee shall implement practices, such as spill prevention and response, to prevent or reduce pollutants in runoff associated with bulk storage structures.
+Bulk storage on mobile refuelers that are subject to the authority and control of the U.S. Department of Transportation, as defined in the Memorandum of Understanding between the Secretary of Transportation and the Administrator of EPA, dated November 24, 1971 are not subject to the requirements of Part I.E.5.a.v.
+Prior to the compliance date in Part I.H, the permittee must implement practices, such as spill prevention and response, to prevent or reduce pollutants in runoff associated with bulk storage structures.